CFIA-NCFAD/nf-virontus/docs/output.md

   * `coverage_plot-*-log_scale.pdf`: coverage plot with log10 scaling of y-axis depth.

 > **NB:** If you're interested in the coverage plot with no annotations, look for the `${sample}-no_low_cov_highlighting.pdf` or `${sample}-no_low_cov_highlighting-log_scale.pdf` if you want log10 scaling of the depth values in the y-axis.

+## Phylogenetic Tree

+[IQ-TREE] maximum-likelihood phylogenetic tree from [MAFFT] multiple sequence alignment of sample consensus sequences and user provided sequences with reference sequence set as outgroup.

 ## MultiQC